demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/TAXII2Server_description.md

 }
 ```

-When `ipv4-addr` is selected in `STIX types for STIX indicator Domain Object` XSOAR will output the indicator as an Indicator SDO with the correct pattern:
+When `ipv4-addr` is selected in `STIX types for STIX indicator Domain Object` the server will output the indicator as a STIX Indicator SDO with the correct pattern:
 ```json
 {
     "objects": [